46-neko/copypastabot/README.md

 4- Run pip install --user praw and pip install --user python-telegram-bot

-5- Put your auth keys on th code (really important)
+5- Put your auth keys on the code (really important)

 6- Execute init.py using Python 3